KajalT9/VC-BOT/README.md

 ## 12 v Lithium Battery
 ![](12vLithiumBattery.jpeg)
 # Circuit Diagram
-This is a pictorial represnetaion of the exact conections in the BOT.
+This is a pictorial represnetaion of the exact conections in the BOT.(here I have used 12v battery for proper functioning of the bot)
 ![](circuitdiagram.jpeg)
 # Technologies used:
   ### Arduino UNO IDE